 The parents stated the sixth grader had already attempted to commit suicide a few months ago and began to see a counselor shortly after.
 In September the parents returned home and found Aaron “in a pool of his own vomit” next to a bottle of rum.
 The boy said he was trying to kill himself to stop the pain, encouraged by the bullies at school.

 Unfortunately, this time around, he didn’t survive his second attempt.
 The family returned from running errands to find him unconscious.
 Aaron’s mother, Tami Fuller, who is a nurse, attempted to perform CPR on the boy, but it was too late.

 Aaron’s family is now speaking out about the incident, hoping to raise awareness about bully preventions.
 Fuller stated, “[The bullying] has to stop.
 People have to learn.
 These kids aren’t just getting bullied, but they know if they go say something to a teacher or someone else, they’re the next one who is going to get picked on or beat up.”
 Aaron’s obituary stated the 13-year-old was passionate about animals and had a close relationship with his bunny “Bob”.
-Aaron spent most of his times outdoors enjoying four-wheelers and riding around on dirt bikes with his Brother Joseph.
+Aaron spent most of his time outdoors enjoying four-wheelers and riding around on dirt bikes with his brother Joseph.

 Lake Middle School superintendent Jim Witt released a statement about the tragic incident.

 “Our school family is heartbroken over the death of our student, Aaron Fuller.
 Our prayers go out to Aaron’s family and friends during this most difficult time.
 All of us who knew Aaron are grieving and will miss him very much.
 At this time, due to an ongoing police investigation and potential litigation, the district will have no further comments regarding this matter.”